grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.78.2016.7
+- New canvas: support Roulette item (if it gives zero colors due to Drawception bug, random palette will be chosen)
+- Restore replay and replay detection
+- Script errors now report line numbers

 1.77.2016.6
 - New canvas: fix for characters remaining not being reset
 - Adjust Adjust image URLs as changed with the site update